 - it is requested by a person who you believe, in good faith, to be a prospective employer or representative of a prospective employer.

-The term “work-related information” includes such items as attendance, attitude, awards, demotions, duties, effort, evaluations, knowledge, skills, rates of pay, promotions, disciplinary actions, and reasons for separation.
-Performance evaluation forms are a good source for work-related information.
+The term “work-related information” includes such items as attendance (not including protected leave), awards, demotions, duties, accomplishments, effort, evaluations, knowledge, skills, abilities, rates of pay, promotions, disciplinary actions, and reasons for separation.
+Performance evaluation forms are a good source for this work-related information.

-You should only provide information that is work-related.
-If you are going to express an opinion about an employee, it is best to stay within specific work situations.
-The same is true of providing personal information about the employee.
-While you may have information about the spouse or partner or children of the employee, or know what church she attends or the child-support he hasn’t paid, these are not work-related and should not be disclosed.
+It’s strongly recommended that you only provide factual information that is work-related.
+While you may have opinions or personal information about the current or former employee these are not work-related and should not be disclosed.
 Don’t be tricked into speculating about an employee’s propensity for misconduct based on your knowledge of non-work-related activities.
-Also, negative references given with malice or evil intent are not protected.
+Also, negative references given with malice or evil intent are not protected by Iowa law.

 - violates a civil right of the employee,